Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 * [Locating USB Device](#locating-usb-device)

 <a name="determine-the-current-boot-order"></a>

-### Determine the Current Boot Order
+## Determine the Current Boot Order

 Under normal operations, the NCNs use the following boot order:

-1. PXE (to ensure the NCN is booting with desired images and configs)
+1. PXE (to ensure the NCN is booting with desired images and configuration)
-2. Disk (fallback in the even PXE services are unavailable)
+2. Disk (fallback in the event that PXE services are unavailable)

 <a name="reasons-to-change-the-bootorder"></a>

-#### Reasons to Change the Boot Order
+## Reasons to Change the Boot Order After CSM Install

-Under normal operations, it is not necessary to change the boot order.
+After the CSM install is complete, it is usually not necessary to change the boot order.
 Having PXE first and disk as a fallback works in the majority of situations.

-It may be desireable to change this order under these circumstances:
+It may be desirable to change the boot order under these circumstances:

-- testing disk-backed booting
+* testing disk-backed booting
-- booting from a USB or remote ISO
+* booting from a USB or remote ISO
-- testing or deploying other customizations
+* testing or deploying other customizations

 <a name="determine-if-ncns-booted-via-disk-or-pxe"></a>
 ## Determine if NCNs Booted via Disk or PXE